kieranyun/The-AppApp/README.md

-# MochiAppApp
+# The AppApp
-An API to apply to a fly company called Mochi.
+An API to apply to a fly company.
 Built with Node.js, Express, Monitored by PM2, deployed on AWS.

 :bulb:  Made by Kieran Yun.